Sparse Spiking Gradient Descent: Introduction

 Inspired by the extraordinary performance of the brain, neuromorphic computing aims to obtain the same level of energy efficiency preferably while maintaining an accuracy standard on par with ANNs by emulating spiking neural networks (SNNs) on specialised hardware \cite{pfeil2013six, merolla2014million, esser2016convolutional, diehl2016conversion}.
 These efforts go in two directions: emulating the SNNs and training the SNNs.
 While there is a growing number of successful neuromorphic implementations for the former \cite{mahowald1991silicon, schemmel2010wafer, merolla2011digital, moradi2013event, chicca2014neuromorphic, merolla2014million, benjamin2014neurogrid, davies2018loihi}, the latter has proven to be more challenging.
-While there are neuromorphic chips with local learning rules \cite{davies2018loihi, pedretti2017memristive, kim2018demonstration} and some recent advances in approximating backpropagation on-chip \cite{kwon2020chip}, a full end-to-end supervised learning via error backpropagation requires off-chip training \cite{merolla2011digital, moradi2013event, esser2016convolutional}.
+Some neuromorphic chips implement local learning rules \cite{davies2018loihi, pedretti2017memristive, kim2018demonstration} and recent advances have achieved to approximate backpropagation on-chip \cite{kwon2020chip}.
+However, a full end-to-end supervised learning via error backpropagation requires off-chip training \cite{merolla2011digital, moradi2013event, esser2016convolutional}.
 This is usually achieved by simulating and training the entire SNN on a GPU and more recently, emulating the forward pass of the SNN on neuromorphic hardware and then performing the backward pass on a GPU \cite{schmitt2017neuromorphic, cramer2020training}.
 The great flexibility provided by GPUs allows the development of complex training pipelines without being constrained by neuromorphic hardware specifications.
 However, as GPUs do not leverage the event-driven nature of spiking computations this results in effective but slower and less energy efficient training.
 An alternative to directly training an SNN consists on training an ANN and converting it to an SNN.
 However, this approach has been recently shown to not be more energy efficient than using the original ANN in the first place \cite{davidson2021comparison}.